Erica Wasser was 37 when she experienced a stroke. Now 18 months after stroke, Erica is well on the way to recovery.

-So being a, you know, just my whole story about being a registered dietician that has struggling through any disorder actually quit my job, because I couldn’t take talking about food all day long and trigger me all day.
+So being a, you know, just my whole story about being a registered dietician that has struggled through any disorder quit my job, because I couldn’t talk about food all day long and trigger me all day.

 Yes, I know I’m such a fan of Lady Gaga,

 George Michael, you know, just name any musician out there that has been around for a long time.
 It’s because they’re different.
-It’s not because they’re the same and.
+It’s not because they’re the same.
 We embrace difference when we see it on a stage we embrace difference when we see it elsewhere on the screen.

-But what’s interesting is that humans, we tend to not embrace difference when somebody is living with a disability that’s being created because of a neurological condition or because of stroke or because of some other reason.
+But what’s interesting is that humans, tend to not embrace differences when somebody is living with a disability that’s being created because of a neurological condition or because of stroke, or because of some other reason.

-And we tend to give people with disabilities less fanfare than people who are different but able bodied that can go on a stage, for example, I suppose difference is something that we need to celebrate.
-Then it’s okay to different.
+And we tend to give people with disabilities less fanfare than people who are different but able-bodied that can go on a stage, For example, I suppose difference is something that we need to celebrate.
+Then it’s okay to be different.
 So I think it’ll be a great message that you share that message.